 - Femoral hernias are more common in women than in men.

 - The incidence is highest in middle-aged and elderly women, especially if parous.

-- They are rare in children and account for about 1% of groin hernias.
+- They are rare in children.
 Sex incidence is equal.
 Diagnosis is often difficult.

 - In elderly women the incidence of femoral hernia approaches that of inguinal hernia.